radial-color-picker/react-color-picker/README.md

 }
 ```

 Depending on your build tool of choice (webpack, parcel, rollup) you may have to setup the appropriate loaders or plugins.
-If you're using `create-react-app` you don't have to do anything else - it comes preconfigured and supports CSS/SCSS import out of the box.
+If you're using `create-react-app` you don't have to do anything else - it comes preconfigured and supports CSS import out of the box.

 [Back To Top](#quick-links)